 In this study, the focus is on SHM systems based on guided waves.
-These systems employ surface-mounted or embedded piezoelectric transducers (PZTs) to generate and record propagating ultrasonic guided waves (UGWs) in thin-walled structures and have been demonstrated to be capable of reliably detecting barely visible impact damage (BVID) in composites.
-From the works mentioned in the previous paragraph, it is evident that the research community has developed a number of novel methodologies for optimising the position of sensors to minimise or maximise various objective functions, such as damage detection accuracy or coverage level.
+These systems employ surface mounted or embedded piezoelectric transducers to generate and record propagating ultrasonic guided waves in thinwalled structures and have been demonstrated to be capable of reliably detecting Barely Visible Impact Damage (BVID) in composites.
+From the works mentioned in the previous paragraph, it is evident that the research community has developed a number of novel methodologies for optimising the position of sensors to minimise or maximise various objective functions, such as damage detection accuracy, or coverage level.
 However, once this optimisation has been conducted and the optimum sensor positions found, the optimum selection of sensor paths to be included during damage detection has not been studied.
 Although counter-intuitive, using all possible sensor paths within a network may not be the optimum strategy.
-Many sensor paths may experience significant signal attenuation, increased noise, and wave mode conversion due to the presence of features, such as stiffeners.
-A-priori expert knowledge of which paths to include and which to exclude might require significant expert knowledge, which may not be available in some situations, such as in the case of complex geometries.
-An example of choosing optimal sensor paths based on a-priori expert knowledge is given by Yue et al.,16 who developed a manual approach to optimising sensor paths for maximising impact damage detection in large composite stiffened panels.
+Many sensor paths may experience significant signal attenuation, increased noise, and wave mode conversion due to the presence of features, such as stiffeners etc. A-priori expert knowledge of which paths to include and which to exclude might require significant expert knowledge, which may not be available in some situations, such as in the case of complex geometries.
+An example of choosing optimal sensor paths based on a-priori expert knowledge is given by Yue et al. [16], who developed a manual approach to optimizing sensor paths for maximizing impact damage detection in large composite stiffened panels.
 The optimal sensor paths were selected based on prior expert knowledge of SHM systems.
 To detect damage, outlier analysis was performed using damage index data extracted from signals in pristine and damaged composite stiffened panels.
-The same path selection approach was also used in Giannakeas et al.17 for large composite stiffened panels.
-A drawback of the manual optimisation approach used in these works is that it can require significant prior expert knowledge to determine the combination of sensor paths that maximises the coverage level of the network, maximises damage detection accuracy and minimises signal noise due to geometric features.
+The same path selection approach was also used in Giannakeas et al. [17] for large composite stiffened panels.
+A drawback of the manual optimization approach used in these works is that it can require significant prior expert knowledge to determine the combination of sensor paths that maximises the coverage level of the network, maximises damage detection accuracy, and minimises signal noise due to geometric features.
 In many situations, this expert knowledge may not be available, and even when it is available, the ability to select the optimum combination of sensor paths is not guaranteed.

-It is thus evident that an automatic approach is needed for selecting the optimal combination of sensor paths.
-This approach would require minimal a-priori expert knowledge and would be capable of providing the user with a set of optimal solutions that balance a set of objectives and then automatically provide the combination of paths needed for this solution.
+It is thus evident that an automatic approach, requiring minimal a-priori expert knowledge, is needed for the selecting the optimal combination of sensor paths.
 However, the authors have only been able to find one relevant example of this in the literature.
-Verma et al.18 developed an automatic optimisation procedure in which the paths of 10 wireless sensor nodes were successfully automatically optimised to maximise coverage level and minimise path length.
+Verma et al. [18] developed an automatic optimisation procedure in which the paths of 10 Wireless Sensor Nodes (WSN) were successfully automatically optimised to maximise coverage level and minimise path length.
 However, the damage detection accuracy of the sensor network was not considered as part of the optimisation procedure, and signal noise in the network due to geometric features was also not considered.
 The procedure also did not involve the use of experimental data, which could limit its use in real-world applications.